ashwinj/ci/README.md

 CI interpreter

 * CI is a small interpreter for c language written completely in c itself.
+* This project has been developed as part of our Compiler course [1] assignment at ISI, Kolkata under the guidance of Dr. Mandar Mitra and Dr. Utpal Garain.
-* This project is licensed under the terms of the GNU GPL v3.0.
+* The project is licensed under the terms of the GNU GPL v3.0.
 * Lexer and parser are generated using flex and bison.
 * The flex and bison files are heavily influenced by the grammar rules discussed in K&R book.